How To Use Google Flights to Find Cheap Flights

-- Momondo’s search engine will almost always find a cheaper fare for the flight dates you have selected (sometimes only £30 cheaper, sometimes over £500 cheaper)
+- Momondo’s search engine will almost always find a cheaper fare for the flight dates you’ve selected (sometimes only £30 cheaper, sometimes over £500 cheaper)

-- Momondo will sometime list routes not available on Google Flights
+- Momondo will sometimes list routes not available on Google Flights

 What is Momondo.co.uk and how to use it?

-Momondo is a powerful flight fare comparison tool which searches through dozens of online booking agencies for the cheapest possible fare.
+Momondo is a powerful flight fare comparison tool that searches through dozens of online booking agencies for the cheapest possible fare.
 In this regard, it is not unlike Skyscanner or Kayak.
-However, they tend to cover many more booking agencies and therefore often come up with better options, so I choose to use their search more often than not.
+However, they tend to cover many more booking agencies and therefore often come up with more extensive results and better options, so I choose to use their search more often than not.

 Here is how to use it:

-Once you have chosen your ideal travel dates by using Google Flights, you would come over to Momondo and enter the exact itinerary you selected here:
+Once you’ve chosen your ideal travel dates by using Google Flights, you can then go to the Momondo site and enter the exact itinerary you selected here:

 Press ‘Search’ and within 10-15 seconds your results will begin to appear, similar to this:

-Momondo searches through the various OTAs (online booking agents) who have offers on this price and will bring up the absolute cheapest fare.
-The example I’m using is not a great deal, but you can see even here the price offered by the OTAs is around £40-60 lower at minimum.
-At this point, I would generally pick the lowest fare and continue to book with whichever agency is offering it.
+Momondo conducts a search through the various OTAs with offers on this price and will ultimately display the absolute cheapest fare.
+The example I’m using is not a great deal, but you can see even here that the price offered by the OTAs is around £40-60 lower at minimum.
+At this point, I would generally pick the lowest fare and continue to book with whichever agent is offering it.

-Choose the agent you’d like to book and you will be taken to their website to complete check-out.
+Choose the agent you’d like to book with and you’ll be taken to their website to complete your check-out.
 Aaaand done!